26 Donation Page Best Practices For Nonprofits – Tips and Examples

 When a donor clicks the ‘donate’ link/button, they should be immediately taken to the donation form.
 A common mistake is to insert a variety of other explanations or text in between those two stages.
 Although that usually comes out of a good intention (to inform donors of other ways to get involved or donate), any additional step lowers the conversion rate.
 Even registering or solving captchas before donating lowers the conversion rate.

-In order for donors to find your donation page, calls to action should be included in any and every communication towards your target audience i.e. emails, social media posts, videos.
+For donors to find your donation page, calls to action should be included in any and every communication towards your target audience i.e. emails, social media posts, and videos.
 For nonprofits, calls to action are almost always donation calls.
 Strategically place donation calls throughout your website.

 2. Include a compelling “why”

-Not every visitor to your website visits with the intention to give.
+Not every visitor to your website visits to give.
 Most have to be persuaded.
 Having a brief, but enticing and compelling “why” helps with the convincing.

 Your donation page shouldn’t feel like purely a payment processing form.